ferencberes/tox-example/README.md

 # Information

-In this repository there is an implementation of wieghted indegree for directed graphs based on [NetworkX](https://networkx.github.io/), which will be tested by [pytest](http://pytest.org/latest/) in multiple [pyenv](https://github.com/yyuu/pyenv) environments.
+In this repository there is an implementation of weighted indegree for directed graphs based on [NetworkX](https://networkx.github.io/), which will be tested by [pytest](http://pytest.org/latest/) in multiple [pyenv](https://github.com/yyuu/pyenv) environments.

 # Prerequisites